-The drama unfolds within the confines of a lavishly gilded false proscenium arch from scenic designer Donyale Werle, whose inventiveness for the piece's many locales, sumptuously lit by Jeff Croiter, seems to know no bounds.
-It's equally enjoyable to slowly discover the questions the story attempts to answer, including how Peter came to be able to live without a shadow and how Captain Hook came to be missing his hand.
+The far-flung adventure unfolds within the confines of a lavishly gilded false proscenium arch from scenic designer Donyale Werle, whose inventiveness for the piece's many locales, sumptuously lit by Jeff Croiter, knows no bounds.

-Equally fine is Christian Borle, who plays Black Stache, the pirate who will become Captain Hook.
-Looking and acting a bit like a foppish villain from a nineteenth century melodrama who's been crossed with Charlie Chaplin, Borle attacks the role with comedic abandon, so much so that it's difficult to know whether it's the character or the performer himself who shouts "I'll report you to the union, y'reptilian ham!" when he senses an unseen crocodile is stealing his scene.
+The show's scene stealer remains Christian Borle, playing Black Stache, the pirate who will become Captain Hook.
+Looking and acting a bit like a foppish villain from a 19th-century melodrama who's been crossed with Charlie Chaplin, Borle continues to attack the role with comedic abandon, although he has modulated his turn gently, so that it often seems funnier than it did originally.

 The principals' work is ably supported by a host of finely crafted performances, notably Arnie Burton, who delights as Molly's randy governess; Kevin Del Aguila who charms as the dimwitted Smee; and Carson Elrod and David Rossmer who prove to be bittersweet joys as Boy's snarky -- and hapless -- orphan companions.